 All businesses are operating under conditions of risk and uncertainty.
 The success or failure of any firm or company depends on many factors like economic situation, the changing tastes of customers, the extent and nature of competition and competitive activities and more.
 Business decisions and especially marketing decisions, are actually the decisions about the future of a company.
 The management of successful companies always focuses on each of the aspects of their business in order to make achievable decision.
-Marketing is usually that area of a company must use adequate solutions for the more effective promotion of their products.
-For this purpose companies rely on marketing information system.
-Marketing information system allows a company to use all relevant information for developing its marketing strategies more effectively.
+Marketing is usually that area of a company which requires lots of attention.
+Company sales depend on marketing so company must use adequate solutions for the more effective promotion of their products.
+For this purpose companies rely on marketing information system allows a company to use all relevant information for developing its marketing strategies more effectively.